Sowmyashree21/Web-Scraping-/README.md

-# Web Scraping – Product Data Extraction Using Python
+# Web Scraping – Data Extraction Using Python

 This project demonstrates how to use Python to scrape product data from a website.
 It's a beginner-friendly hands-on introduction to web scraping, extracting structured data from web pages and organizing it for analysis or reporting.